outofthisworld/reduxdecorator/README.md

 are performed on state.
 It is defined as a single UMD module and can be viewed in index.js.
 It has been bundled/combined with rollup and transpiled with babel to produce the final output and thus should work on the majority of browsers out there.

+#Size
+Minified version of redux utils currently sits at 2.98kb which is tiny ! :)

 # Installation
 ## via npm
 ```bash